coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 The AI portion is currently set to use a utility to feed the output of the Z-Filters portion to Postgres.
 This can easily be switched to feed as the batches are processed.
 Unless true real-time analysis is required, it isn't really necessary.

-### JSON Main Output to Postgres
+### JSON Main Output Into Postgres

 A free-standing utility reads the JSON output from main and inserts it into several tables on Postgress.
 One of the tables contains the name of the particular run, as well as the values of key parameters that it extracts from the config file.

-This allows the output of any number of runs to exist side by side in Postgres and identified by name, e.g., "Bob's small batch test 9/30/2025".
+This allows the output of any number of runs to exist side by side in Postgres.

-The runs can also be dropped from the database with a query.
+My conventions are:
+- Have an override config file with whatever makes the run distinctive and give it a name like ptc_config_sept_7.yaml

+- Name output something like sept_7.json

+- Call the run something like "sept_7" in Postgres

+This way you have documentation for the run and a way to pull up the corresponding views in the ai_display and the regular display.

+The runs don't produce all that much data.
+A typical JSON output for the two weeks of the decahose is about 25 to 100 MB depending on settins.
+It could be more.

+The amount of Postrgess data space is similar.

+So you're probably going to get about four full analysis runs per GB of storage.

 ### AI/Ollama Service
 A second utility program reads the batch/cluster/tweet information from Postgres cluster-by-cluster, formualtes it into prompts, and sends it to Ollama via HTTP POST.
 Ollama runs locally on its own machine.